Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Successful placemaking requires efforts from all scales of players.
 Community intervention and consultation, local councils, planners, architects, community groups, and NGOs are just some of the stakeholders involved.
 These players should all take into consideration an area's heritage, culture, creativity, green spaces and more in attempting to make a better place.

+### Case study: Dubai's transformation

+From fishing village to diverse economic powerhouse.

+After realising that oil would not be an unlimited resource, the Sheikh

+---
 end of paper 2

----
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzE0MjYxMjYsLTE2MjIxOTAxOTIsLT
-M4NzQ2ODMzNiwxMDk4NDk0MzAwLDEyNTIyOTgwNCwtNjU5ODE4
-MDU5LC03NzA1NzA3NjYsLTEzMDM5OTI1NTFdfQ==
+eyJoaXN0b3J5IjpbMTkwNjIwODM5NCwtMTYyMjE5MDE5MiwtMz
+g3NDY4MzM2LDEwOTg0OTQzMDAsMTI1MjI5ODA0LC02NTk4MTgw
+NTksLTc3MDU3MDc2NiwtMTMwMzk5MjU1MV19
 -->